ESG Data

 *3 Number of fatalities due to labor accidents, excluding commuting accidents

 *4 Lost Time Injury Frequency Rate (LTIFR) = Number of fatalities and injuries due to labor accidents (lost work time of at least one day, excluding commuting accidents) ÷ Total number of work hours × 1,000,000.
-The total number of work hours by internal transfer staff includes an estimate based on Number of workers × 8 hours (4 hours in the case of half-days) × Number of working days.
+The total number of work hours by contractors includes an estimate based on Number of workers × 8 hours (4 hours in the case of half-days) × Number of working days.

-*8 Data source: Survey on Industrial Accidents 2022, Ministry of Health, Labour and Welfare
+*8 Data source: Survey on Industrial Accidents 2023, Ministry of Health, Labour and Welfare

 Status of Sanitation Management KHI, KRM, KMC